Two smartphones side by side, the right one carrying a stethoscope, syringe, and verified shield

 Where VetDoze wins

-• Verified drug doses and fluid rates — computed, not guessed
+• Verified drug doses and fluid rates, computed and not guessed

-• Free plan and a lower price point
+• Free, no-card trial and a lower price point

 • Species-aware dosing for exotics and emergencies